Cosmosha/Hello-Microverse/README.md

 In order to run this project you need:

 - A Web Browser is required
-- Winrar or any extration app
+- Winrar or any extraction app

 ### Setup